SarveshPatange/INF_552_project/README.md

 Make Theano use GPU: http://deeplearning.net/software/theano/library/config.html

-The zip CNN.zip contains python scripts for the neural network.
 The keypoints_detector_trainer.py builds the CNN and starts training on the training file provided.
 On a GPU the training for 1000 epochs will take about 30 minutes.

 The script will dump the weights and parameters for the NN to external files